Teatro General San Martín: History

 During the World Chess Championship 1972, the final Candidates Match (to choose the challenger) was played in the theater between Bobby Fischer and Tigran Petrosian.
 Fischer won, and went on to defeat incumbent champion Boris Spassky.
+On 15 November 1980, the OTI Festival 1980 was held at the Martín Coronado Salon.

 Facilities

 The theater has three halls for performing arts: